agussaputran/simple_bookstoreAPI/README.md

 # simple API to ADD and GET data of Book Store

-// to run this api this are following instruction :
+## to run this api this are following instruction :
-- npm install express lowdb body-parser
+- npm install
 - and test the api using your testing api app